624 CE

 In his book History of Palestine – The Last Two Thousand Years, Jacob De Haas writes:

-"Proclaiming the sanctity of Arabia, Mohammad expels the Jews and the Christians and all other strangers from his holy land… Six hundred Jews from Kainukaa, in Arabia, resettled at Jericho and Adr’at (or Der’at).
+"Proclaiming the sanctity of Arabia, Muhammad expels the Jews and the Christians and all other strangers from his holy land… Six hundred Jews from Kainukaa, in Arabia, resettled at Jericho and Adr’at (or Der’at).
 A year later, another band of Jewish refugees came from Badhir and added themselves to the population of Jericho.”

 Overview

-Proclaiming the sanctity of Arabia, Mohammad expels the Jews and the Christians and all other strangers from his holy land… Six hundred Jews from Kainukaa, in Arabia, resettled at Jericho and Adr’at (Der’at).
+"Proclaiming the sanctity of Arabia, Muhammad expels the Jews and the Christians and all other strangers from his holy land… Six hundred Jews from Kainukaa, in Arabia, resettled at Jericho and Adr’at (Der’at).
+A year later, another band of Jewish refugees came from Badhir and added themselves to the population of Jericho."

 From Jacob De Haas.
 History Of Palestine – The Last Two Thousand Years, p.
 123, and S. Margoliouth, The Relations Between Arabs and Israelites Prior to the Rise of Islam, London, 1924, p.
 82